 There are many causes for this.
 First, be sure that seeds are relatively new.
 The longer you have the seed packages, the lower the germination rate.
 Meaning you will need to plant more seeds to get some of them to germinate (it's OK to plant 2-3 seeds per pot).
 Another issue is too much or too little (water, temperature, and/or light).
 Check the instructions and follow them.

 Some seeds need light to germinate (such as begonias), while others must be covered in completely dark.
-Provide them exactly what they need, and they will grow.
-Remember to check the germination days, maybe they need more time than you thought.
+Provide them with exactly what they need, and they will grow.
+Remember to check the germination days, as they need more time than you originally thought.

 Water and medium are also important.
 Water is tricky.
-They need a moist environment but not too wet that can spoil the seeds.
-They also need humidity, so check your soil temperature and water if you don't see any water drops on the dome.
-And the balance is delicate because too much water will develop fungi on the soil!
-Our advice, add water slowly, it is better to water every other day than once a week when it comes to seedlings.
+They need a moist environment but not too wet which can spoil the seeds.
+They also need humidity, so check your soil temperature and water if there are no water drops on the dome.
+The balance is delicate because too much water will develop fungi in the soil!
+Our advice is to add water slowly; a little every day is better than once a week when it comes to seedlings.

 This is super easy to fix.
-The seeds need more light so they are stretching to get closer to the light source.
+The seeds need more light, so they are stretching to get closer to the light source.
 Seeds need between 14-16 hours of light.
-Because this is very difficult to achieve in winter, the best alternative is to buy growing lights and place them 2 inches over the seedlings.
+Because this is very difficult to achieve in winter, the best alternative is to buy grow lights and place them 2 inches over the seedlings.
 You will need to move them up as the plants grow.

-If you are adding growing lights, use a timer to ensure they always get the right amount of light.
-I know it may be tempting to leave the lights on all day.
-Do not do it.
+If you add grow lights, use a timer to ensure they always get the right amount of light.
+I know it may be tempting to leave the lights on all day, but we strongly advise you not to.
 The plants will not grow faster doing this, and you can actually hurt the plants as they will not have time to rest.